“To the LAW and to the TESTIMONY: if they speak not according to this word,

 As the visits to their home came and went, that question burned in their mind,

-For the answer was an answer that they now badly wanted to find.
+'Cause the answer was an answer that they now badly wanted to find,

-One Faith had rightfully pointed to, as around the Bible they sat.
+One group had rightfully pointed to, as around the Bible they sat.

 And with the Father, her concern and growing frustration sought to share.